Ellenbrook

 Population growth drivers in Ellenbrook are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Ellenbrook's population was approximately 21,419 as of November 2025.
-This figure represents an increase of 2,408 people since the 2021 Census, which reported a population of 19,011.
-The growth is inferred from the estimated resident population of 21,254 in June 2024 and an additional 451 validated new addresses since the Census date.
-This results in a density ratio of 1,532 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Ellenbrook's growth rate of 12.7% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by overseas migration contributing approximately 39.5% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.
+Based on AreaSearch's analysis, Ellenbrook's population is around 21,320 as of Feb 2026.
+This reflects an increase of 2,309 people (12.1%) since the 2021 Census, which reported a population of 19,011 people.
+The change is inferred from the estimated resident population of 21,254 from the ABS as of June 2024 and an additional 451 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,525 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Ellenbrook's 12.1% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 39.5% of overall population gains during recent periods, although all drivers, including interstate migration and natural growth, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
-Looking ahead, an above median population growth is projected for the area, with an expected increase of 3,742 persons to 2041, reflecting a total increase of 16.7% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Anticipating future population dynamics, an above-median population growth of statistical areas across the nation is projected, with the area expected to increase by 3,742 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 17.2% in total over the 17 years.

 Frequently Asked Questions - Population